Federal Estate Tax Changes for 2010Added by John McGown, Jr. in Articles & Publications, Tax Law on May 1, 2010

 In sum, these changes might have a major impact for individuals dying in 2010, although any such impact is minimized in many cases by the enactment of Idaho House Bill No. 472.
 Retroactive Congressional legislative action might further negate any impact.
 The important point is to let you know of these changes.
 If Congress fails to act, the lower federal estate tax exemption and higher estate tax rates will have a major impact on many individuals dying in 2011 or later.

-If you are interested in learning more, or are concerned about the plans for your estate, please contact us at 208.344.6000 or a member of our Estate Planning group.
+If you are interested in learning more, or are concerned about the plans for your estate, please contact a member of our Tax, Estate Planning and Employee Benefits Group or call 208.344.6000.

 More Tax Law Blog Posts